dotnetmiami/Shindy/README.md

 ### Project Workflow

 Our workflow is loosely based on [Github Flow](http://scottchacon.com/2011/08/31/github-flow.html).
-We actively develop in the **dev** branch.
-This means that all pull requests by contributors need to be developed and submitted to the dev branch.
+We actively develop in our current fork, even when we have access to the main repository.
+This means that all pull requests by contributors (and owners) need to come from their respective fork.
+Most of the time, it will make sense to create your own feature branch in your own fork and create a pull request from it.
+Creating a pull request allows the community to comment on your work and provide feedback before it gets merged to master.

 The master branch always matches the current release.

-When the end of a milestone is coming up, we create a branch called **release** to stabilize the build for the upcoming release.
-The release is then merged into master and deleted and the cycle continues until the end of the next milestone.

 ### Submitting Pull requests